openresty/srcache-nginx-module/README.markdown

     }

-This example makes use of the [$echo_request_body](http://wiki.nginx.org/HttpEchoModule#.24echo_request_body) variable provided by [HttpEchoModule](http://wiki.nginx.org/HttpEchoModule).
-Note that you need the latest version of [HttpEchoModule](http://wiki.nginx.org/HttpEchoModule), `v0.38rc2` because earlier versions may not work reliably.
+This example makes use of the [$echo_request_body](http://github.com/agentzh/echo-nginx-module#echo_request_body) variable provided by [echo-nginx-module](http://github.com/agentzh/echo-nginx-module).
+Note that you need the latest version of [echo-nginx-module](http://github.com/agentzh/echo-nginx-module), `v0.38rc2` because earlier versions may not work reliably.

-Also, you need both [HttpRedisModule](http://wiki.nginx.org/HttpRedisModule) and [HttpRedis2Module](http://wiki.nginx.org/HttpRedis2Module).
-The former is used in the [srcache_fetch](http://wiki.nginx.org/HttpSRCacheModule#srcache_fetch) subrequest and the latter is used in the [srcache_store](http://wiki.nginx.org/HttpSRCacheModule#srcache_store) subrequest.
+Also, you need both [HttpRedisModule](http://wiki.nginx.org/HttpRedisModule) and [redis2-nginx-module](http://github.com/agentzh/redis2-nginx-module).
+The former is used in the [srcache_fetch](#srcache_fetch) subrequest and the latter is used in the [srcache_store](#srcache_store) subrequest.

-The Nginx core also has a bug that could prevent [HttpRedis2Module](http://wiki.nginx.org/HttpRedis2Module)'s pipelining support from working properly in certain extreme conditions.
+The Nginx core also has a bug that could prevent [redis2-nginx-module](http://github.com/agentzh/redis2-nginx-module)'s pipelining support from working properly in certain extreme conditions.
 And the following patch fixes this:

    http://mailman.nginx.org/pipermail/nginx-devel/2012-March/002040.html